 - 2/3 cup whole milk warmed to 110 degrees F, plus 1 additional tbsp for egg wash

-- 3 tbsp granulated sugar plus 1 tsp for yeast
+- 3 tablespoons granulated sugar plus 1 tsp for yeast

-- 1 1/2 tbsp flavorless cooking oil (grapeseed is an option)
+- 1 1/2 tablespoons flavorless cooking oil (grapeseed is an option)

 - 4 egg yolks reserve 1 egg white for egg wash